Q. Do I have a Drake Student ID Number? Where can I find it?

 Q. Do you offer any degrees or certifications via distance learning?

-A. None of our programs result in a degree, endorsement, or certification.
+A. None of our programs result in a degree or endorsement.
+Certificates are awarded in Online Teaching Pedagogy.

-Q. Will your courses be approve by my school district or my state's Department of Education?
+Q. Will your courses be accepted by my school district or my state's Department of Education?

 A. It is your responsibility to make sure that our courses are approved by your school district, Board of Education, or state Department of Education.
 If you need additional information about our courses to assist you in gaining approval, please contact our office.